 Full Bullnose vs. Half Bullnose Granite Finish: Key Differences Explained

-Granite is a highly sought-after material for countertops due to its durability, elegance, and timeless appeal.
-When choosing a granite finish, homeowners and designers must consider not only the color and pattern but also the edge profile.
-Two of the most popular edge profiles are the full bullnose and half bullnose finishes.
-While both add a sophisticated touch, they have distinct characteristics that influence aesthetics, functionality, and maintenance.
-This blog delves into the key differences between full bullnose and half bullnose granite finishes to help you make an informed decision.
+Granite is a highly sought-after material for countertops because of its durability, elegance, and timeless appeal.
+When selecting a granite finish, homeowners and designers should consider not only color and pattern but also the edge profile.
+Two popular options are full bullnose and half bullnose edges.
+Both add a sophisticated touch, but they differ in aesthetics, functionality, and maintenance.
+This blog explores the key differences between full bullnose and half bullnose granite finishes to help you make an informed choice.

 Understanding Bullnose Edges